Nandani-P/Image-Processing/Readme.md

 1. perceptron.py - Implemented a logic of train() function
 2. naiveBayes.py - Implemented a logic of trainAndTune() and calculateLogJointProbabilities() functions
 3. dataClassifier.py - Implemented enhancedFeatureExtractorFace() and enhancedFeatureExtractorDigit() functions
+4. mira.py - Implemented a logic of trainAndTune()

 Add options for command to run with various configurations: - '-c', '--classifier', choices= ['naiveBayes', 'perceptron', 'mira'], default='mostFrequent'